i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/managing-users-contacts/acl.md

  otherwise they will not be able to view the menu via the interface.
 If this is not the case, users will have to access the page via a direct link (autologin, etc.).
-    - Whenever a new Centreon module is created with a web interface accessible via a new menu, it should be added to the filter so that users can access it (if applicable).
+    - Whenever a new module is created with a web interface accessible via a new menu, it should be added to the filter so that users can access it (if applicable).